 The amount our clients can receive depends on many factors, such as how much insurance the defendant has and the seriousness of our client’s injuries.
 In general, the more severe or permanent the injuries, the more money a victim can receive.

 Other factors include whether the victim is partially to blame for the accident.
 Washington recognizes comparative negligence, which can reduce the amount of compensation a victim receives by his or her percentage of fault.
 So a motorist who is 50% to blame for the accident but who suffered $100,000 in losses could receive $50,000.

-Khan Law Firm is a leader in Washington in car accident law.
+Khan Law Firm is a reputable advocate for auto collision injuries in Seattle.
 Our lawyers have aggressively negotiated tough settlements on behalf of our clients, and we are never afraid to go into court and bring a lawsuit to get our clients what they are entitled to.

 If you were injured, give us a call.
 We offer free consultation to members of the public.